 Usage limits

-Don't use the API for large data operations:
+Don't use the APIs for large data operations:

-• Big imports: Don't push large amounts of historical data (like years of purchase history) through the API.
+- Big imports: Don't push large amounts of historical data, such as years of purchase history, through the APIs.
 This violates our fair use policy.
 Use the Imports feature instead.

-• Mass exports: Don't pull all customer data through the API.
+- Mass exports: Don't pull all customer data through the APIs.
 This is considered abuse.
-Use Data Exports or Exponea BigQuery for large datasets.
+Use Data Exports or Engagement BigQuery for large datasets.

 These restrictions protect platform performance for all users.